 What do you want your family’s legacy to be?

-The obstacle many face
+The challenge many face

-How to talk about your faith and values
+How to talk about what matters most

 Practice what you preach